0ffkilter/CS52_Grading/README.md

  --assign-dir
      In case the submission folder is in a different directory.
 If nothing is inputted, the grader assumes the folder is in the cs52_grading/ directory

- --hide-email
-     Currently does nothing

  --start-with
-     Start with an assignment that isn't first alphabetical (arranged by dci usernames)  Can be a partial string, does not need to be the whole dci username (just the first few letters are sufficient)
+     Start with an assignment that isn't first alphabetical (arranged by last name)

+ --start-next
+     Start the assignment after the one specified by this argument.
+Uses same parsing as --start-with.  --Start-with has priority over this open.

+ -p
+    flag that tells it to print, specified by printer in grader_utils.py (Default is Edmunds 229 printer)